 - Group owners can allow incoming email from outside this domain

-- Anyone in this domain can create groups: Only users in your domain can create groups using your Google Groups service.
-If you later disable this option, user-created groups remain active -- that is, messages can still be sent to these groups.
+- Anyone in this domain can create groups: Only users in your domain can create groups using your Groups service.
+If you later disable this option, user-created groups remain active—that is, messages can still be sent to these groups.

 - Only domain admins can create groups: Any Google Apps administrator for your domain can create groups.
-Users can't create their own groups, but they can still access their My Groups page and your Groups directory to manage their subscriptions to groups.
+Users can't create their own groups, but they can still access their My Groups page and your Groups directory to manage their group subscriptions.

 - Group owners can allow members outside this domain: Group owners can add external addresses to their groups.
 They can also allow people outside your domain to join their groups.
 If you later disable this option, any external addresses already added to users' groups remain in those groups.

 - Group owners can allow incoming email from outside this domain: Group owners can allow people outside your domain to send email to their groups.
-If you select this option, the following occurs on the "Create a new group" page for users: Under Team, the Also allow anyone on the Internet to post messages option becomes available.
+If you select this option, a new access setting called Also allow anyone on the Internet to post messages becomes available under Team, the on the "Create a new group" page.
 (This option is always available to administrators.)

-- Group owners can hide their groups from the Groups directory: Gives group owners the option of preventing their groups from being listed in your domain's Groups directory.
+- Group owners can hide their groups from the groups directory: Gives group owners the option to prevent their groups from being listed in your domain's Groups directory.